Sylius/Sylius/docs/cookbook/promotions/custom-catalog-promotion-scope.rst

 .. note::

-    Please take a note on tags of Validator and Provider, thanks to them declared those services are working properly.
+    Please take a note on tag of Provider, thanks to it those services are working properly.

 And the code for the provider itself: